enirya/enirya/README.md

 # Well, hello there! :wave::smiling_face_with_three_hearts:

-My name is Tayrine and I'm a student of Systems Analysis and Development.
+My name is Tayrine and I'm a graduate of Systems Analysis and Development.
 I'm fascinated by the technology area for its power to influence in other people's lives.
-I was working as a Freelance Web Developer last year and that brought me so much experience, I'm looking forward to a new job where I can grow and show my skills.
+I worked as a freelance frontend developer at the begining of my career and evolved to a fullstack developer working for a big client in Brazil.
+Nowadays Im working as a Junior DevOps Developer.
+I look forward to keep evolving in this area that brought me so much experience and knowledge
 ## :fire: The languages I'm most interested in are:

 >- Java